 Do you have any further questions?
-Come and visit our social counselling service.
-It will gladly help you with these issues.
+Our social counselling service is there to help you.

 Please find a few links with even more tips below.
 Please note that the links are only available in German.